thrackle-io/rules-engine/docs/userGuides/rules/MAX-BALANCE-BY-ACCESS-LEVEL.md

     - Emitted when: rule has been applied in an application manager handler.
     - parameters:
         - ruleType: "BALANCE_BY_ACCESSLEVEL".
-        - ruleId: the index of the rule created in the protocol by rule type.
+        - ruleId: the ruleId set for this rule in the handler.

 ## Dependencies